Differential KO-theory: constructions, computations, and applications: Differential -theory

+Recall that the Pontrjagin character arises as an element of the ring $H^{*}(\op{BO}(n); \QQ)$, determined by the even series $\sum_{i=1}^{[n/2]} 2 \op{cosh}(x_i)$.
 Given any formal power series in the Pontrjagin classes, we can define differential cohomology classes which refine these underlying classes in an obvious way -- replacing the Pontrjagin classes by their differential refinements and using the multiplicative structure of the Deligne-Beilinson cup product.
 With expansion \eqref{Eq-Php} in mind, we thus have the following natural definition for the \emph{differential Pontrjagin character}.

 \begin{definition}[Differential Pontrjagin character] Let $V\to M$ be a real vector bundle with connection $\nabla$.
 Consider the series

 Let $g=\sum_{j} f_j$ be a presentation of $g$ in terms of the elementary symmetric functions, with $f_j$ the homogeneous component of degree $j$.
 We define the \emph{differential Pontrjagin character} via